Human-Centric Autonomous Systems With LLMs for User Command Reasoning: Experiment

 We compare the LLMs' performance against two baselines.
 The first employs a simple random guessing strategy.
 The second is a rule-based method that identifies specific keywords in the user command to determine system requirements.
 It is noteworthy that these rules are automatically generated by ChatGPT-4, augmented with the Advanced Data Analysis plug-in.

 \textbf{Evaluation}: The results are presented in \cref{tab:main_res}.
 Compared to the random guess and rule-based approaches, LLMs exhibit notably higher accuracy, especially at the command level.
 Among the LLMs tested, the GPT series surpasses the Llama models, where GPT-4 achieves a peak accuracy of 89.02\% at the question level and 38.03\% at the command level.
 Diving into question-specific accuracy, GPT consistently behaves excellently in determining if a command requires perception, localization, entertainment submodules, or if it might violate traffic laws.
-However, for the in-cabin monitoring, GPT's predictions display some inconsistency and lower accuracy.
+However, for the in-cabin monitoring, GPT's predictions display some inconsistency and lower accuracy, especially for GPT-4 (74.89\%).
+It is observed that in the evaluation of 1,099 commands, GPT-4 incorrectly responded to 276 queries related to in-cabin monitoring.
+A majority proportion of these errors, amounting to 259 instances, involved GPT-4 saying ``Yes, it requires in-cabin monitoring" when the ground truth doesn't, with only a few errors being the reverse.
+To further investigate why GPT-4 says yes often, 2 keywords are found in its explanations: \textit{multimedia} and \textit{alert} system.
+Both terms are typically associated with in-cabin monitoring in our given instructed prompts.
+Specifically, 155 commands (56\%) are related to multimedia - GPT-4 identifies these as requiring in-cabin multimedia activities, such as making calls, playing radio or videos, or screen displays.
+Additionally, in 26\% of the instances (71 commands), GPT-4 associates the command with the utilization of in-cabin monitoring systems for alerting or notifying the vehicle's occupants.
+Given this context, it's difficult to conclusively label GPT-4's responses as incorrect.
+This is largely due to the vague definition of what exactly constitutes in-cabin monitoring in the context of our study.

 \textbf{Ablation Study}: We perform two ablation studies to explore the impacts of providing a detailed explanation of instructions and the given number of shot examples.
 To reduce costs, we run experiments on GPT-3.5 with a small test subset that matches the distribution of the original test data created by ChatGPT-4.
 More specifically, ChatGPT-4 is asked to analyze the data distribution for each question and sample 100 commands according to it.